agude/agude.github.io/_books/the_last_policeman.md

 I'm the kind of person who, when I watch a movie, wants to peek around the frame.
-Not to see what the cast and crew are doing on the set, but to see more of the world and figure out how it got the way it is. {{ this_book }} offers that.
-This book takes place just before the apocalypse, the world and civilization is falling apart, and it lets us explore how it got to be that way.
+Not to see what the cast and crew are doing on the set, but to see more of the world and figure out how it got the way it is.
+That was what drew me to
+{{ this_book }}, the opportunity to explore the world just before the apocalypse, and to understand how it got to be the way it is.

 The primary plot is a simple whodunit.
 A man is found hanged in a McDonald's and only detective Palace believe it is a murder; suicides, especially by